tardate/LittleArduinoProjects/Electronics101/ML741/Comparator/README.md

 ### How it works

-Fundamentally, an op-amp strives to keep it's inverting an non-inverting inputs equal by modulating the output.
+Fundamentally, an op-amp strives to keep its inverting an non-inverting inputs equal by modulating the output.

 In the comparator configuration, when the non-inverting input rises above the inverting input, the output will rise to offset the differential.
-But since there is no feedback loop, that fails miserably and the output fast ends up hard on it's upper rail.
+But since there is no feedback loop, that fails miserably and the output fast ends up hard on its upper rail.

 Conversely, when the non-inverting input falls below the inverting input, the output swings low as the op-amp attempts to balance the input.